ErayEroglu/python-semantic-caching/README.md

 ### The `minProximity` Parameter

 The `minProximity` parameter ranges from `0` to `1`.
 It lets you define the minimum relevance score to determine a cache hit.
 The higher this number, the more similar your user input must be to the cached content to be a hit.
 In practice, a score of 0.95 indicates a very high similarity, while a score of 0.75 already indicates a low similarity.
 For example, a value of 1.00, the highest possible, would only accept an _exact_ match of your user query and cache content as a cache hit.
-In the examples, a relatively low minProximity of 0.7 is used to reduce latency.
-The database has low dimensions, 96, and a lightweight library is used to create vectors from texts, both aiming to reduce computing time.
-If higher similarity is required, higher dimensions and more powerful libraries like Torch and Transformers are needed to generate vectors.
-You can edit the text_to_vector function to suit your needs.
-However, Spacy is also a powerful NLP library for Python, offering a range of pre-trained models for various languages, and it is used in our implementation.

 ## Examples